QualitativeDataRepository/heal-qdr-bridge-UI/README.md

 # Navigate to the project directory
 cd heal-qdr-bridge-UI

-# Install dependencies
-npm install

-# Start the development server with nodemon
+# Run the page locally
-nodemon server.js
+Open index.html and right-click on the editor and click on Open with Live Server or use the 'Go Live' from the status bar to turn the server on/off.

 ```
-The server should now be accessible on localhost:8080
+The server should now be accessible on [localhost:8888](http://127.0.0.1:8888/)

 ## 📂 Project Structure